Race Information and FAQs

 Race day packet pickup is not available for marathon and half marathon runners.

-5K and 10K 0ut-of-town runners can pick up their packets the morning of race day at St. Paul’s United Methodist Church at 512 Logan Street.
+5K, 10K, and half marathon 0ut-of-town runners can pick up their packets the morning of race day at Holter Museum of Art at 12 East Lawrence Street.

 Q: What are the race start times?